ybarnatan/weather-pred-ridge/README.md

 ✅ Introduction

 First attempt using a machine learning linear model to attempt weather prediction.
 Check the `Weather_prediction_Ridge_Regression.ipynb` file!
+Bear in mind that "our forays into data don’t always result in earth-shattering revelations.
+Sometimes they do, but most of the time they don’t.
+That’s part of the job."
+(Cassie Kozyrkov)

 📊 Aim